128technology/docs/docs/intro_rollback.md

 #### Rolling Back using the Interactive Installer

-1. Launch a Linux command prompt window on the node you wish to upgrade.
+1. Launch a Linux command prompt window on the node you wish to rollback.

 :::note
 To avoid SSH session timeout during installation, it is strongly recommended to use the Screen utility when performing an rollback in interactive mode.